neurips-authors/warmup/README.md

 ## Code Structure
 The repository is structured to include implementations for various experiments using different network architectures and optimization algorithms:

-- **Vision Folder**: Contains scripts for image classification tasks.
+- **vision Folder**: Contains scripts for image classification tasks.
+- **test Folder**: Contains unit tests to check the correcteness of custom Adam implementation by comparing it to the optax implementation.

 ## Environment Setup
 To ensure that the code runs smoothly, you must install the necessary libraries.
 Use the following command to install dependencies from the provided `requirements.txt`: